-The data for wireless module 1 and wireless module 2 are displayed in the Wireless LAN Controller->Slave AP configuration->Slave Access Points-> remaining the corresponding device has two wireless modules.
+The data for wireless module 1 and wireless module 2 are displayed in the Wireless LAN Controller-> AP configuration-> Access Points-> menu if the corresponding device has two wireless modules.
 With devices featuring a single wireless module, the data for wireless module 1 are displayed.